 I am working on new types of joint ventures among nonprofit organizations and governmental agencies to improve the delivery of housing and other community services.
 In a period of dwindling direct government support for community development activities, consolidation of services and the creation of new service delivery models are crucial with organizations working together in new ways.

-Boston Affordable Housing partner Jeff Sacks is mentioned in this article about a recent panel he moderated focused on the challenges of affordable housing in the Boston area.
+Boston Affordable Housing & Real Estate partner Jeff Sacks is quoted in this article about a proposed affordable housing development in Wellfleet.

 Yale Law School, J.D.

 Jeffrey was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2021 in the field of Real Estate Law.
 Jeffrey has been listed in Best Lawyers since 2012.